 4- Educate your board of directors on financial literacy

 Many organizations have very involved directors and officers, but they may not have the financial knowledge required to run a nonprofit.
 Therefore, such leaders should get a basic understanding of finance to evaluate reports and to hire and staff the accounting department properly.
 Some boards hire an outside consultant to come in a few hours a month or a week to supervise staff and resolve any problems before they become major.
 It’s an option, but the board must understand what is going on.

 When planning, be sure to consider a cushion for the unexpected.
 This could be 2-10% of the total budget for a year, or an amount or percentage agreed by the board.
 This surplus, also known as “reserve,” is to be used for emergencies or unexpected costs, and is usually replenished once used up.
 The plan should be NOT to use these funds, but to have them, “just in case.”

 Financial planning for a nonprofit can be a bit of a challenge, but it should be done to maximize the chances for survival and growth of a nonprofit.
 Without planning, small organizations may get by, but may not be ready for unexpected funding cuts.
 Making financial planning a priority can help your nonprofit to go in the right direction and make a difference in the community.

-Nonprofit Finance: A Practical Guide – Book nominated for the 2016 McAdam Book Award
+Nonprofit Finance: A Practical Guide – Second Edition– First edition was nominated for the 2016 McAdam Book Award

 What you need to organize a nonprofit well – Article-Blog